7 Best Dual Sport Helmets with Bluetooth: Uniting Safety and Connectivity for Your Riding Experience

 The Scorpion Exo-AT950 is a modular adventure helmet, a rare find in this category with only the pricey Schuberth E1 upwards of $800 to contend with.
 It’s made of a polycarbonate shell, nothing too fancy, but with moderate weight and aggressive styling.

 For dual sport riding, you would expect nothing less than a functional peak with a drop-down shield over a wide portal.
-And the Exo-AT950 comes with the new no-fog EverClear® face shield with a special chemical treatment to ward off unwanted cloudiness that might impede vision on chilly rides.
+The Exo-AT950 comes with the new no-fog EverClear® face shield with a special chemical treatment to ward off unwanted cloudiness that might impede vision on chilly rides.

-Scorpion also adds a sun visor to adapt to brighter riding conditions, and flip-up fans will love that they can get this feature in the sub-$300-dollar range, but expect the Scorpion EXO-AT950 to be replaced by a more pricier AT960 in late-2023 or early-2024.
+Scorpion also adds a sun visor to adapt to brighter riding conditions, and flip-up fans will love that they can get this feature in the sub-$300-dollar range.
+But there’s even more to be thrilled about—the latest model, the Scorpion EXO-AT960, was launched in the spring of 2023, replacing its predecessor, the EXO-AT950, which had been a mainstay since 2016.

 The flip-up feature makes up for the subpar ventilation (in my opinion), with only two intakes on the front and smaller exhaust vents on the rear.
 Scorpion designed the Exo-AT950 for use on snow, with adaptability for all other riding conditions.
 You can ride with most goggles on warmer days while the KwikWick® II liner keeps you dry and comfortable all day.